What to Take on a Picnic (a Packing Checklist with PDF)

 Top Trip Tip: You don’t need a fancy picnic basket just something to keep things cool and a container or small storage box for all your crockery (plastic is better but not necessary), cutlery and utensils

-Easy Picnic Food Meal Ideas
+5 Easy Picnic Meal Ideas

-Meal 1: Quick, Easy and On the Go
+1: Quick, Easy and On the Go

 Advertisements